-The member of the study team would then undertake a telephone assessment of your health with you, which would take about 20-30 minutes. .
+The member of the study team would then undertake a telephone assessment of your health with you, which would take about 20-30 minutes.

-For those who have agreed to participate following chest pain or circulatory problems there would be no further contact from the research team after this one telephone interview as part of the study.
+For those who have agreed to participate following circulatory problems there would be no further contact from the research team after this one telephone interview as part of the study.